joshua-009/UniSearch-Workshop1/README.md

 and postgres for storing and retrieving application data.

 ## Prerequisites
+These are to be done before attending the session
 ##### Any Linux machine (ubuntu is preferred) with following packages installed
 - git
 - python3.10